AdobeDocs/commerce-php/src/pages/developer/security/mass-assignment.md

 `PUT /V1/users`.
 We also use the service contract inside the `Save` controller, which handles a page that enables a user to edit personal info.

 This approach is better because we do not accept all data coming from client request blindly, but rather only those properties strictly defined inside `UserInterface` with getters.
-For REST APIs, this is ensured by the Magento framework automatically, and inside the controller, we hydrate the user object retrieved from the DB with `DataObjectHelper`.
+For REST APIs, this is ensured by the application framework automatically, and inside the controller, we hydrate the user object retrieved from the DB with `DataObjectHelper`.

 However, because our DTO is also implemented by a class that extends `AbstractModel`, it's a de facto active record